 The lid will have a pin, or valve that pops up when the pot reaches pressure.
 Once the EPC is at full pressure, the cook time will start.
 The counter will begin to count down from the time you set (in our case 2 minutes) to zero.

-Don’t disturb a pressure cooker that is at pressure.
+Never disturb a pressure cooker that is pressurized.
 Don’t move it or allow children to play around it.

 9. When the cook time is finished, most EPCs will beep several times to let you know it is done.